RocketRace/rocketrace.github.io/decadv-2024.md

 (hehe, repeating JPEG backgrounds) I won't say that I accomplished little (that would be false).

+## Day 2

+Who says the updates have to be paragraphs long?
+Today, I just read about the JavaScript events and methods I could use for dynamically loading a list of 2^65472 images while maintaining an accurate scrollbar.
+Fun fact!
+The otherwise-reasonable strategy of "compute a fixed full height for the body and populate the page as it becomes visible" is not feasible due to the simple fact that the maximum value you can plug into a `height` CSS property is on the order of 2^24 pixels.
+(Coincidence?
+That's very close to the [safe integer limit on 32-bit floats][f32 safe ints].
+Not going to dig out the specification for this one.)
+It's so astronomically far off from fitting the space for 2^6472 images it's not even worth calculating.
+I'll likely have to resort to a simulacrum using a reasonably-tall document (so that regular scrolling won't move the bar) and gamedev-esque [Viewing-frustum culling][fancy culling].

+I would ideally like to have the whole page on a single infinite scroll, like all the information in this page is just at your (literal) fingertips.
+If only you could scroll forever and never get fatigued, you could learn all there is to know in this world...

 [decadv]: https://eli.li/december-adventure
 [aoc]: https://adventofcode.com/
 [my aoc2023]: https://github.com/RocketRace/aoc2023